SETI/rms-opus/opus/import/table_schemas/README.md

       'IGNORE'
-      'TAB:<TABLE_NAME>' in which case the data is the field name in the referenced PDS or internal table, which must have already been read as part of loading the volume.
+      'TAB:<TABLE_NAME>' in which case the data is the field name in the referenced PDS or internal table, which must have already been read as part of loading the bundle/volume.
-      'ARRAY:<TABLE_NAME>' in which case the data is the field name in the referenced PDS or internal table, which must have already been read as part of loading the volume, then ':', then the number of the array element.
+      'ARRAY:<TABLE_NAME>' in which case the data is the field name in the referenced PDS or internal table, which must have already been read as part of loading the bundle/volume, then ':', then the number of the array element.
       'FUNCTION'         in which case the data is the name of the function to execute. <INST> and <MISSION> are substituted.
                          If the function name starts with "~" then it is